openwpm/OpenWPM/docs/Platform-Architecture.md

 ## The WebExtension

 All of our data collection happens in the OpenWPM WebExtension, which can be found under [Extension](../Extension).
-The Extension makes heavy use of priviliged APIs and can only be installed on unbranded or custom builds of Firefox with add-on security disabled.
+The Extension makes heavy use of privileged APIs and can only be installed on unbranded or custom builds of Firefox with add-on security disabled.

 The currently supported instruments can be found in [Configuration.md](Configuration.md#Instruments)